Constellation of Care

 Eliana's Light is grateful to the dozens of local medical facilities, integrative and complementary care service providers, funders, and volunteers that are collaborating with us.
 The following are a few of the bright stars that comprise the Constellation of Care within our DC, Maryland and Virginia community.

-Eliana's Light makes financial and in-kind contributions to support the development of an integrative care services division at Children's National while raising awareness and understanding on the importance of integrative care services.
-For example, Eliana's Light serves on the Community Advisory Committee for the Clinical & Translational Science Institute -- a research partnership between Children's National Medical Center and The George Washington University; the Planning Committee for the 2017 Race for Every Child; and the Parent Advisory Board for Palliative Care.
+Children's National Medical Center: Eliana's Light makes financial and in-kind contributions to support the development of an integrative care services division at Children's National while raising awareness and understanding on the importance of whole health and integrative care services.
+For example, Eliana's Light serves on the Community Advisory Committee for the Clinical & Translational Science Institute -- a research partnership between Children's National Medical Center and The George Washington University -- and the Parent Advisory Board for Palliative Care after having served for 4 years also on the Planning Committee for the annual Race for Every Child.
 We also manage an Integrative Care Services Parent Advisory Committee -- collaborating with staff, parents, and the hospital's administration -- to develop and support demand-driven pilot programs.
-Additionally, Eliana's Light gave to the hospital in 2017: a $2,750 donation to integrative care services via our team in the Race for Every Child; an $8,301 donation to integrative care services via the Race;150 Valentine's Day cards for kids from kids and 200 cookies for caregivers from caregivers; 200 sachets of organic lavender for mothers on Mother's Day; 300 stress balls for fathers on Father's Day (and subsequent activities); 100 "calm down" jars; 100 "focus on your breath" feather sticks; 33 decorated name tags for children's hospital rooms that contain motivational messages; and 30 New Year's cards with messages of hope for the patients.
+Over the past two years since its launch, Eliana's Light has given more than $10,000 towards the development of more and a wider range of integrative care services for patients and their caregivers; hundreds of Valentine's Day cards for kids and cookies for caregivers so every child who was in the hospital over Valentine's Day received a card and every caregiver a cookie; hundreds of gift bags for moms and dads so each mom who was at the hospital over Mother's Day and each dad who was at the hospital over Father's Day to care for their child received a gift bag of self-care items and gift certificates; and tailored gift bags to patients and their families who apply for support through our website.
 We welcome and have received referrals from hospital staff members of families the staff think may be interested in applying for support from Eliana's Light.
 The hospital's Executive Leadership is committed to integrative care and is working in a multi-disciplinary and results-driven way to organize a structure that coordinates, prioritizes, tracks, and funds integrative care services.

 Eliana's Light is grateful to have the opportunity to partner with this tremendous community-based organization that has been transforming lives for years.
 The Lollipop Kids Foundation exists to combat social stigmas, ease the financial burden placed on families with children who have special needs, offer emotional support, and provide a brief respite so that every child with a disability has access to a hope and a future.
-We are collaborating to co-create practical learning events for families and refer families to each other's organizations for the kind of unique support we each offer.
+We are co-creating practical learning events for families and refering families to each other's organizations for the kind of unique support we each offer.

 Eliana's Light is entering a collaboration with Mary's Center, a community health center that provides integrated health, education, and social support services to 40,000 individuals "whose needs often go unmet by the public and private systems" throughout the Washington, DC area.
 "Mary's Center uses a holistic, multi-pronged approach to help each participant access individualized services that set them on the path toward good health, stable families, and economic independence."
 Eliana's Light has made three deliveries to Mary's Center of in-kind donations of stress-relief toys and tools for families that Mary's Center serves (e.g., CDs on mindfulness and meditation for children and teens, arts and crafts kits designed to support physical and occupational therapy, and related items).
 We are looking forward to working with Mary's Center's staff and families to expand Mary's Center's integrative care programming while helping the families Mary's Center serves when these families are at home.